-Dr. Ronald Franks, vice president for health sciences and interim chair of psychiatry at the University of South Alabama, said the holidays can be a stressful time, especially for families who have recently suffered a loss.
+Dr. Ronald Franks, professor and acting chair of psychiatry at the University of South Alabama, said the holidays can be a stressful time, especially for families who have recently suffered a loss.

 “The holidays are a time when families get together,” Dr. Franks said.
 “If there is an empty place at the table, it evokes grief and a sense of loss.”